sfilippone/psblas3/README.md

    We use the C interface to AMD.

 5. If you have CUDA available, use
-   --with-cuda=<path>      to specify the CUDA toolkit location --with-cudacc=XX,YY,ZZ  to specify a list of target CCs (compute capabilities) to compile the CUDA code for.
+   --enable-cuda           to compile CUDA-enabled methods --with-cudadir=<path>   to specify the CUDA toolkit location --with-cudacc=XX,YY,ZZ  to specify a list of target CCs (compute capabilities) to compile the CUDA code for.